The Ultimate K-Swap Installation Guide

 They also have a flush, no-cut bolt-in option that bolts underneath the tunnel, allowing you to retain the stock centre console and achieve an OEM+ look.

-The K-Tuned short shifter operates similarly to the hybrid or OEM shifter, so the choice between them ultimately comes down to personal preference.
+The K-Tuned short shifter operates similarly to a hybrid or OEM shifter, so the choice ultimately comes down to personal preference.
 Your unique driving style and car modification goals should guide your decision.

 Shifter Base Plate

-As the Honda Civic EG/EK and the Honda Integra DC2 all used shifter linkages from the factory and not shift cables, you will have a hole in the exhaust tunnel where the shifter used to come through.
+Since the Honda Civic EG/EK and the Honda Integra DC2 used factory-installed shifter linkages, not shift cables, you will have a hole in the exhaust tunnel where the shifter used to come through.
 You will use shifter cables when going to K-Swap, so there will be an unused hole in the chassis.

-Hybrid Racing and K-Tuned both have manufactured base plates that bolt to your tunnel, blocking off this hole and mounting the shifter in the process, making for a much easier installation.
+Hybrid Racing and K-Tuned both offer base plates that bolt to your tunnel, blocking this hole and mounting the shifter, making installation much easier.

-Once installed, the shifter will bolt directly on top of this plate, eliminating all of the guesswork.
-The Hybrid Racing base plates even come with a rubber seal to close the hole underneath to stop fumes from entering the car.
+Once installed, the shifter will bolt directly to this plate, eliminating all guesswork.
+The Hybrid Racing base plates even come with a rubber seal to seal the hole underneath and prevent fumes from entering the car as said previously.

 They also include the necessary hardware to make this a complete bolt-in option.